scientific-python/scientific-python-archive/presentations/accepted/stellenbosch-2022/slides.md

 - Re-emphasises the notion of a user-developer
-- Library interfaces and language clarity / expressivity matter: it's how we express our thoughts
+- Library interfaces and language clarity / expressivity matter: it's how we express our thoughts.

 ...